-- These students are not required to take part in this year's monitoring exercise, but only have a short meeting with their RDT at the end of August to check that work has started and the facilities, supervisory arrangements etc are satisfactory.
-Full participation in the exercise will take place the following year. - RDTs complete REPORT D after meeting the student and send this to the Key Admin Contact.
+- These students are not required to take part in this year's monitoring exercise, but only have a short meeting with their RDT at the end of August to check that work has started and the facilities, supervisory arrangements etc are satisfactory, and submit a list of the supervisory meetings held so far.
+Full participation in the exercise will take place the followingyear. - RDTs complete REPORT D after meeting the student and send this to the Key Admin Contact.